AnoopKiranAM/MSR_Assignment2/README.md

 We have scraped the comment and the title of all the PR's and answered the research question 1
 #### RQ1- What are the characteristics of the problems being addressed in regex-related PRs?
 We have automated the process which was manually done in the researh paper.
 We have looped each and every PR.
 Took the comments, conversations and title and analyzed each of them with the Key word to form a **Root Cause** and **Manifestaiton** which was done in research paper.
-Identified the 3 root cause and manifestation within each type of root cause
+Identified the 3 root cause and manifestation within each type of root cause.
+Similarly each of the root cause is again carefully sorted into different category just like the authors have done in Research Paper.